SIDN/entrada/README.md

 ENTRADA - A big data tool for network analytics.

 Convert and enrich network data in PCAP format to Apache Parquet format and send the results to any of these endpoints:
-- Hadoop HDFS + Impala
+- HDFS + Impala (hadoop)
-- AWS S3 + Athena
+- S3 + Athena (aws)
-- Local disk
+- Local disk (local)

-Apache Impala, Amazon Athena or Apache Spark can be used to analyse the generated Parquet data.
+Apache Impala, AWS Athena or Apache Spark can be used to analyse the generated Parquet data.

 ENTRADA handles the required workflow actions such as:
 - Loading and archiving PCAP files